caph1993/pyrandr-bt/readme.md

 ## How to use?

 Install `python3-xlib`, copy the script `pyrandr-bt.py` and run it with `python3 pyrandr-bt.py`.
-You will see the available commands.
+You will see the available arguments.

-The `-c` (combined) function makes it simple to make the screen
+Particularly, the `-c` argument alters both brightness and temperature (`c`ombined).
+You can use it to make the screen

  - 'darker and warmer' (`python3 pyrandr-bt.py -c -5`), or
  - 'lighter and cooler (white)' (`python3 pyrandr-bt.py -c +5`).